-I have been into personal fitness ever since before anyone ever called it that and have always loved cycling, running or rambling in the great outdoors – well that was until things changed.
+Penny has been into personal fitness before anyone ever called it that and has always loved cycling, running or rambling in the great outdoors – well that was until things changed.
 More on that later.

 She has been an avid gym member without going as often as I should seeing as it costs a significant amount every month.

-After leaving University with a literary BA, I then spent a big percentage of my working life in fairly senior retail positions but after being made redundant I grasped the opportunity to retrain as a Personal Trainer and didn’t look back…
+After leaving University with a literary BA, she spent a big percentage of her working life in senior retail positions and then was made redundant.
+She grasped the opportunity to retrain as a Personal Trainer and didn’t look back…

-…that is until I found myself with an illness that affected my work and home life.
-Polymyalgia Rheumatica is a pretty debilitating condition and put an end to my second career as a Personal Trainer at the gym.
+…that is until she found herself with an illness that affected her work and home life.
+Polymyalgia rheumatica is a debilitating condition and it put an end to her second career as a Personal Trainer at the Budmouth Academy gym.

-I didn’t want the pain and fatigue of the illness to rule my life so I gradually began a home fitness regime.
+She didn’t want the pain and fatigue of the illness to rule her life so gradually began a home fitness regime.
 Small steps, big journey.

-I decided my exercise/fitness regime, like my heart, would be at home.
+She decided her exercise/fitness regime, like her heart, would be at home.